What is minimum essential coverage (MEC)?

 - TRICARE

-Lastly, there’s the integrated HRA, or GCHRA.
+Lastly, there's the group coverage HRA (GCRHA), also known as an integrated HRA.
 This HRA is available exclusively for employers who want to offer an HRA to supplement their group health insurance plan.
-That means if you have a GCHRA from your employer, you’re already covered under a qualifying form of MEC.
+That means if you have a GCHRA from your employer, you're already covered under a qualifying form of MEC.

 Conclusion

-Understanding which types of insurance plans are considered minimum essential coverage is an important first step to choosing a policy that works best for you and your family, especially if you hope to combine your coverage with an HRA.
-Moving forward, you'll be ready to make intelligent decisions about your insurance to get the coverage you need.
+Understanding which types of insurance plans count as MEC is an important first step to choosing a policy that works best for you and your family, especially if you hope to combine your coverage with an HRA.
+Moving forward, you'll be ready to make smart choices about your insurance to get the coverage you need.